 The bearded dragon is not a social species.

-However, in common places with food or perch places, you can get some of them together to bask or feed.
+Nonetheless, in common places with food or perch places, you can get some of them together to bask or feed.
+They feel happy in groups only if they can share resources fairly.

-This kind of reptile uses their body language to communicate with their own species and other animals.
+Bearded dragons use their body language to communicate with their own species and other animals.
+They will not imitate others, so their behaviors are always genuine.

 It is necessary to learn how to read the movements of your pets.
 There are some common behaviors, such as: